ara-daq-hw/energia-hardware-lm4f/README.md

 Changes to the official Energia 17 to make it work are:

 -Ethernet library modified.
-Add a begin_nonblock function which does not wait until Ethernet completes -Added a ready() function to determine when the DHCP actually completes.
+Add a begin_nonblock function which does not wait until Ethernet completes.

+-Added a ready() function to determine when the DHCP actually completes.